adrianRiobo/k8s-pki/README.md

 First create all required csrs (at this point only for one server...functions should be used to integrate with inventories)

 ```
-./csr-create.sh: This tool will create target/csr folder with all the required csrs
+./csr-create.sh
 ```

-In case of mocked system sign the images based on mock-pki
+In case of mocked system sign the images based on mock-pki, otherwise get your crts from your Issuer and put them on target folder

 ```
-./csr-sign.sh: This tool will sign all csrs within the mocked CA
+./csr-sign.sh
 ```

 Create specific k8s conf resources based on certificates